croton-on-hudson/bicycle-pedestrian-committee/README.md

 - See [the village's events calendar](http://www.crotononhudson-ny.gov/Public_Documents/CrotonHudsonNY_Calendar/?formid=158) for upcoming meeting dates

 ## Issues
 All are welcome to bring issues related to bicycle or pedestrian life in the village to our attention for discussion at our meetings.

+## Contact us
+[Contact us](https://www.crotononhudson-ny.gov/bicycle-pedestrian-committee) through the village web site.

 ---